-- Fair value for our Bedding reporting unit exceeded carrying value by 68%.
-Our 2019 acquisition of ECS is part of our Bedding reporting unit, and goodwill for our Bedding reporting unit was \$853 million at June 30, 2020. - Fair value for our Aerospace reporting unit exceeded carrying value by 51%.
-Goodwill for the Aerospace reporting unit was \$59 million at June 30, 2020. - Fair value for our Work Furniture reporting unit exceeded carrying value by 25%.
-Goodwill for the Work Furniture reporting unit was \$95 million at June 30, 2020.
+• Fair value for our Bedding reporting unit exceeded carrying value by 68%.
+Our 2019 acquisition of ECS is part of our Bedding reporting unit, and goodwill for our Bedding reporting unit was \$855 million at September 30, 2020.

+• Fair value for our Aerospace reporting unit exceeded carrying value by 51%.
+Goodwill for the Aerospace reporting unit was \$59 million at September 30, 2020.

+• Fair value for our Work Furniture reporting unit exceeded carrying value by 25%.
+Goodwill for the Work Furniture reporting unit was \$96 million at September 30, 2020.

-If there is a prolonged adverse economic impact from the COVID-19 pandemic, we may not be able to achieve projected performance levels.
+If there is a prolonged adverse economic impact from the COVID-19 pandemic, or otherwise, we may not be able to achieve projected performance levels.
+Although we do not believe that a triggering event has occurred, internal forecasts and industry data suggest that economic impacts of COVID-19 for the aerospace industry may be longer than previously expected during the second quarter impairment testing.
+We are continuing to monitor all factors impacting this industry.
 If actual results materially differ from the assumptions and estimates used in the goodwill and long-lived asset valuation calculations, we could incur future impairment charges.
 These non-cash charges could have a material negative impact on our earnings.